foundata/guidelines/python-style-guide.md

 - Lower the minimum version merely because an older interpreter happens to be installed on a development system.
 - Claim compatibility with a Python version that is not tested in CI or an equivalent repeatable test environment.
 - Use the operating system's unversioned `python` command as evidence of the project's supported runtime.
 Select or provide the required interpreter explicitly on validated target systems.

+**For libraries:**

+- `requires-python` is a compatibility contract consumed by the resolver of every downstream project, not just a local gate.
+Set it to the true minimum you support and test, and do not raise it without a concrete, tested reason.

 **Recommended supported-version test matrix:**